 1.24.
 Operators of aircraft that intend to exceed the maximum speed limit of 250 KIAS when flying below Flight Level 100 must apply for a specific approval from the CAA GA Unit to allow alleviation from the SERA speed limitations.
-Applications for such approvals should be made using the Flying Display, Special Event or unusual aerial activity notification application form.
+Applications for such approvals should be made using the here.